-NSW-based Signature Mouthguards, which pivoted its operations to make hand sanitiser locally during Australia’s COVID lockdown in March 2020, told My Business in May that many imported sanitisers were not strong enough to be effective against COVID-19.
+NSW-based Signature Mouthguards told My Business in May that many imported sanitisers were not strong enough to be effective against COVID-19.

-But it said that pharmacies and retailers were focused on imported sanitisers because of their lower cost, squeezing out local makers producing higher strength sanitiser.
+The business pivoted its operations to make hand sanitiser locally during Australia’s COVID lockdown in March 2020.
+However, it said that pharmacies and retailers were focused on imported sanitisers because of their lower cost.
+This is squeezing out local makers producing higher strength sanitiser.

 Why are clean hands important for dog owners?

 In the midst of the COVID-19 pandemic, we all need to take extra precautions to avoid catching and spreading the virus.
 That includes cleaning our hands regularly – especially when we are out in public.
 For dog owners, this includes when:

 - pressing the button to cross at traffic lights when out on walks

 - stopping at shops or cafes with our dog